-The mountainous park with three active volcanoes – Ruapehu, Ngauruhoe and Tongariro - is recognised as a dual World Heritage Area for its treasured natural and intangible cultural values.
+The mountainous Tongariro National Park has three active volcanoes – Ruapehu, Ngauruhoe and Tongariro – and is recognised as a dual World Heritage Area for its treasured natural and cultural values.

-In 1887 - to protect their natural and spiritual heritage - Tongariro’s Ngati Tuwharetoa people gave their three sacred mountains to the New Zealand nation.
-Tongariro was the first national park gifted to a country by an indigenous people, and only the fourth national park established in the world.
+Tongariro’s Ngati Tuwharetoa people gave their three sacred mountains to the New Zealand nation in 1887, to protect their natural and spiritual heritage.
+It was the first national park gifted to a country by an indigenous people and only the fourth national park to be established in the world.

-Mt Ruapehu, New Zealand’s most famous volcano, has expansive ski areas including the world’s only ski field within 500m of an active volcanic crater.
+Mt Ruapehu, New Zealand’s most famous volcano, has expansive ski areas, including the world’s only ski-field within 500 metres (546 yards) of an active volcanic crater.